Pre-Optometry

 Joint and Early Assurance Programs

 Canisius maintains a relationship with SUNY College of Optometry which allows students to gain early acceptance into optometry school.
 Highly qualified students may apply while in high school and be admitted into this 3+4 program upon enrolling at Canisius as first-year students.
-Current students may apply during during the first year or sophomore year.
+Current students may apply during during the first year.
 Students wishing to apply while in high school as well as current students should contact the Program Director.
+Competitive SAT or ACT scores are required for early acceptance.
 Students in this program complete the Core Curriculum or the All College Honors Program and three years of the Chemistry Health Track major or a Biology major.

 Recommended Pre-Optometry Courses